 - Laminotomy – a partial removal of the lamina (a “wall” that covers the spinal cord).

 - Laminectomy – the complete removal of the lamina.

 - Foraminotomy – a surgical enlargement and partial removal of the foramin, which is an opening in the spinal column through which nerves pass.

 When performed in a hospital environment, these procedures may involve extensive removal of spinal components, which means that, in addition to the decompression, it may be necessary to undergo a spinal fusion or some other stabilization surgery.

-The procedures listed above are commonly performed in a hospital setting and require general anesthesia, so there are risks of complications and side effects.
-Often, these surgeries require large incisions and may cause muscle and tissue damage, which can increase the chance of infection, the length of recovery time, and the amount of post-operative pain.
+The procedures listed above are commonly performed in a hospital setting, so there are risks of complications and side effects.
+Often, these surgeries require large incisions and may cause muscle and tissue damage, which can increase the chance of infection, the length of recovery time and the amount of postoperative pain.

-There are, however, minimally invasive endoscopic alternatives to laminotomy and foraminotomy that can be performed in an outpatient environment and only require local anesthesia.
-Laser Spine Institute (LSI) uses endoscopic techniques for laminotomy, foraminotomy and other procedures to treat symptoms of almost any back or neck problem.
-LSI does not, however, perform laminectomy procedures.
+There are, however, minimally invasive endoscopic alternatives to laminotomy and foraminotomy that can be performed in an outpatient environment.
+Laser Spine Institute uses endoscopic techniques for laminotomy, foraminotomy and other procedures to treat symptoms of a variety of neck and back problems.
+Laser Spine Institute does not, however, perform laminectomy procedures.

-If you have tried conservative spinal stenosis treatments but are still experiencing pain and limited mobility – and you are concerned about traditional surgical treatments – it may be time to contact LSI to learn how we can help you reclaim your life.
-We will be happy to review your MRI or CT scan, completely free of charge.
+If you have tried conservative spinal stenosis treatments but are still experiencing pain and limited mobility – and you are concerned about traditional surgical treatments – it may be time to contact Laser Spine Institute to learn how we can help you reclaim your life.
+We will be happy to review your MRI or CT scan completely free of charge.